microsoft/AcademicContent/Labs/Azure Services/Azure Blockchain Service/Azure Blockchain Service.md

 ## Prerequisites

 - An active Microsoft Azure subscription.
-If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
+  - If you are a student, sign up for a free [Azure for students account](https://azure.microsoft.com/free/students/?WT.mc_id=academiccontent-github-cxa)
+  - If you are not a student, sign up for a [free Azure trial account](https://azure.microsoft.com/free/?WT.mc_id=academiccontent-github-cxa)
 - [Visual Studio Code](http://code.visualstudio.com/?WT.mc_id=academiccontent-github-cxa)
 - [Node.js](https://nodejs.org)